danielpclark/PolyBelongsTo/README.md

 ##Record Duplication

 **This gives you the advantage of duplicating records regardless of polymorphic associations or otherwise**.
-You can duplicate a record, or use a self recursive command pbt_deep_dup_build to duplicate a record and all of it's has_one/has_many children records at once.
+You can duplicate a record, or use a self recursive command **pbt_deep_dup_build** to duplicate a record and all of it's has_one/has_many children records at once.
 Afterwards be sure to use the save method.

 > NOTE: This will need to be included manually.
 The reason for this is because you need to know what's involved when using this.
-It's purpsefully done this way to lead to reading the documentation for PolyBelongsTo's duplication methods.
+It's purposefully done this way to lead to reading the documentation for PolyBelongsTo's duplication methods.

 ####Known Issues